Delete search term

 The programme is weighted at 90 ECTS credits and has a modular structure.
 It is divided into four module groups:

 A 13-day internship is integrated into the programme.
-This can be completed at a research institute, in higher education or in practice.
-This gives you a realistic insight into the work of researchers, teachers or midwifery experts with specialist responsibility.
+This can be completed at a research institute, in higher education or in a clinical setting.
+This gives the student a realistic insight into the work of researchers, teachers or midwifery experts with specialist responsibilities.

-Optionally, you can complete an internship abroad and earn an additional 10 ECTS credits.
-These are documented in the Master's certificate.
+Optionally, an internship abroad can be completed and an additional 10 ECTS can be earned.
+These credits are documented in the Master's certificate.

-The MSc Midwifery combines classroom and online teaching.
+The programme combines classroom and online teaching.
 This is intended to support a better work-life balance and make it easier for students with long commutes to study.

 Profession-Specific Focus Points